intel/nauta/docs/user-guide/actions/accessing_kubernetes.md

 To access Kubernetes:

 1. Click the **hamburger menu** ![Image](images/hamburger_menu.png) at the far left of the UI to open a left frame.

 2. Click the **Resources Dashboard** to open the Kubernetes resources dashboard in a separate browser tab.

-An example Kubernetes dashboard is shown below.
+An example Kubernetes Dashboard is shown below.

 ![Image](images/kubernetes_dashbd.png)